StatisticalRethinkingJulia/TuringModels.jl/README.md

 If you want to run the scripts yourselves, then you can either

 1. copy the code from the webpages and the data from this repository, and run the scripts **or**
 1. clone this repository and run one of the files in `scripts`.
-For example, `julia -i scripts/basic-example.jl`.
+For example, `julia --project -i scripts/basic-example.jl`.

 The scripts are written in [Literate.jl](https://github.com/fredrikekre/Literate.jl) to allow them to be ran stand-alone, and as part of the website.
 To generate the website locally, use [Franklin.jl](https://github.com/tlienart/Franklin.jl).